Hidden anomalous Hall effect in Sr$_2$RuO$_4$ with chiral superconductivity dominated by the Ru $d_{xy}$ orbital

 Throughout this section, we employ the following set of parameters $(t_d, t^\prime_d, t_{p\parallel}, t_{p\perp}, t_{dp}, t_{pp}, \mu_d, \mu_p)=(0.35, 0.14, -0.25, 0.074, 1, 0.33, 1.04, 2.55)$ in unit of eV, which leads to the band structure and Fermi surface as shown in Fig.~\ref{fig:fig1} (b) and (c).
 This band structure, with a band inversion between the $d$ and $p$ orbitals at the $\Gamma$-point, shows good agreement with the one obtained from first-principle calculations~\cite{Vaugier:12}.
 Due to the very band inversion, the resultant $\gamma$-band defies an effective single-Wannier-orbital construction.
 Crucial to our argument, the $p$ orbitals are found to feature prominently at the Fermi energy [Fig.~\ref{fig:fig1} (d)], in total representing roughly twenty-percent of the electronic density of states.
 An early band structure calculation also found similar-size contribution from the $p$ orbitals~\cite{Oguchi:95}.
 This observation would otherwise raise an interesting question about the role played by the oxygen orbitals in the microscopic theories of the superconductivity in \SRO.

 In the following, we illustrate the construction of the gap functions of the $dpp$-model with the example of the spin-triplet chiral p-wave pairing.
 Similar construction for several other pairing states is presented in the Supplementary~\cite{Supplementary}.
 The chiral p-wave order parameter belongs to the $E_u$ irrep of the $D_{4h}$ point group, and as per our assumption, the pairing is dominated by the $d_{xy}$ orbital, with $\Delta_{d\vec{k}}=\Delta_1(\sin k_x +i\sin k_y)$.
 Although the $p$ orbitals are distant from the Fermi energy in the unhybridized limit and thus likely do not exhibit intrinsic Cooper instability~\cite{footnote1}, the strong $d$-$p$ mixing may still induce some inter-orbital pairing under appropriate circumstances.
 Note that, for simplicity, throughout the paper the gap functions are presumed to have the forms of the simplest lattice harmonics.
-Furthermore, since the model in Eq.~(\ref{eq:H0}) ignores SOC, components of the $E_u$ irrep with $\sin k_z$-like pairings~\cite{Huang:18} are ignored.
+No qualitative feature is lost due to this simplification.
+Furthermore, since the model in Eq.~(\ref{eq:H0}) ignores spin-orbit coupling (SOC), components of the $E_u$ irrep with $\sin k_z$-like pairings~\cite{Huang:18} are ignored.